Bonnet Bay

 Bonnet Bay is a suburb in southern Sydney, in the state of New South Wales, Australia that is located 29 km south of the Sydney central business district in the local government area of the Sutherland Shire.
-Its postcode is 2226, which it shares with neighboring Jannali and Como.
+Its postcode is 2226, which it shares with neighbouring Jannali and Como.

 Bonnet Bay is located on the eastern bank of the Woronora River, which flows north into the Georges River.
+Bonnet Bay's boundaries are the Woronora River and Bindea Street in the north, Lincoln Crescent and Taft Place in the east, the suburb of Jannali in the south and the Woronora River in the west.
+The size of the suburb is approximately 1.5 square kilometres.
+It contains eight parks which cover almost 24.7% of its total area.

 The suburb draws its name from the adjacent bay of the same name.
 Its terrain consists of Sydney sandstone with steep gullies, creeks, escarpments and one sandstone plateau.

 In terms of crime rates, Bonnet Bay has been ranked to be among the top ten safest suburbs in Sydney.

 History

 The original name proposed for the area was Kirkby.
 A rock formation making a cave in the area was known as 'The Bonnet' because it was shaped like an old-fashioned woman's poke bonnet and this was adopted for the name of the bay on the Woronora River which the formation overlooks.
 The Geographical Names Board decided to name the land area itself Bonnet Bay in 1969.
 Construction started in late 1969 at Fillmore Rd, with completion of all house plots in 1985.